florianspy/blocsie/README.md

 The source code to create txt files used in the noise generator as a lookup table for the data-driven model can be found in the modelgenerator folder.
 ### adjusting the source code
 Adopt now the mg.cpp file to generate the lookup table files you require.
 It already contains an example source code.
-* For simple interpolation (the case when all measurement data is available), use the constructor with nine arguments, where the last argument is a bool.
+* For simple interpolation (the case when all measurement data is available and data at the specified distance and degree intervals is to be interpolated from these values), use the constructor with nine arguments, where the last argument is a bool.
 * For the scaling prediction approach (applicable for the LDS), use the constructor with nine arguments, and ensure that the data in ref_material_1 in the first column is for 0 degrees.
 * For the offset approach (applicable for the SICK TIM 561), use the constructor with fourteen arguments, and ensure that the data in ref_material_1, and ref_material_2 in the first column are both times for 0 degrees.
 ### compiling